 - Works best in degenerative joint disease or osteoarthritis (OA).

-- Biologic treatment, which means it gets better with time and lasts longer than pharmaceutical treatments.
+- It is a biologic treatment, which means it gets better with time and lasts longer than pharmaceutical treatments.

 - 50% dextrose diluted to 25% with an anesthetic.